tofuutils/tenv/README.md

 Example 1 & 2, does not need install mode (by release index.json is figed in mirror without problem), however create a rewrite rule from "https://releases.hashicorp.com" to "https://artifactory.example.com/artifactory/hashicorp" to obtains correct download URLs.

-Example 3 : Retrieve OpenTofu binaries and list available releases from the mirror.
+Example 3 : Retrieve OpenTofu binaries and list available releases from the mirror (TOFUENV_INSTALL_MODE is optional because overloading TOFUENV_REMOTE already set it to "direct").

 ```console
 TOFUENV_REMOTE=https://artifactory.example.com/artifactory/github